Vashu6/Vashu6/README.md

 - 👋 Hi, I’m Vikash Yadav
 - 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning Machine Learning , Deep Learning.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me message me on Linkedin- https://in.linkedin.com/in/vikash-yadav-7a1b34202...

 <!---
 Vashu6/Vashu6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.